pyros2097/pine/README.md

 ## Classes
 1. Single Inheritance Level
-2. Static Methods
+2. Static Methods (Maybe no primitives seem better)
-3. Decorators
+3. Decorators //maybe
-4. Annotations
+4. Annotations // maybe
-5. Can be used Declaratively like golang
+5. Should be used Declaratively like golang
-6. Unit Tests within methods/or next to methods (maybe)
+6. Unit Tests within methods/or next to methods (maybe) or classes like pony
 7. Contracts
 8. Strong typing method signatures
 9. Loose typing local variables
 10. No @ symbol for this, works like java
-11. No automatic returns/ Make it explicit
-12. Pascal Case
+11. Pascal Case

+## Variables
+1. Snake Case or Camel Case decide (pony looks good)
+2. Mutable/Immutable
+3. let or var
+4. local/ global (maybe no globals at all only const)
 ```pony
 import sort
 import math